ionos-deploy-now/documentation/content/docs/faq.md

 ![Screenshot from source selection step](/nextjs-app-install.png)
 :::

-## Can i use NextJs without exporting a static site or incremental static regeneration feature?
+## Can I use NextJs without exporting a static site or incremental static regeneration feature?

 Since we do not yet provide a Nodejs runtime environment, using nextjs without exporting a static page is not possible.
 Incremental static regeneration also requires server-side rendering at runtime, so regeneration of static pages at runtime is not possible.